CinimoDY/rizomorf/src/content/pages/about.md

 ---
-title: about me
+title: About
-description: About the author and this site
+description: About me and this site
+layout: base.njk
+permalink: /about.html
 ---

 # Welcome!